isomerpages/nlb-mobile-guide/get-started-with/1-nlb-mobile-2021.md

 			The publishers require that each eBook copy is only lent to one user at a time - much like a physical book.
 This business model assures publishers and creators that they will be paid as fairly for digital copies as they are for physical copies.
 You can <a href="https://help.overdrive.com/en-us/0720.html">read about the details in an article</a> from our eBooks vendor, OverDrive.</p>
 			<p>If there aren’t any copies available, you can select “Place Hold” or “Reserve” and you will be alerted once it is available.
 We constantly monitor the waiting lists per title and buy more copies, as far as our budget allows.</p>
 			<p>To find books that are available right now, you can <a href="https://libbyapp.com/library/nlb">look in the "Available" categories</a> in the Libby website or app.</p>
-			<p>In addition, eMagazines like The Economist Asia Edition, Readers' Digest, WIRED, HELLO!, and Home & Decor  are always available.
+			<p>In addition, eMagazines like The Economist (Asia Edition), Readers' Digest, WIRED, HELLO!, and Home & Decor  are always available.
 Go to the <a href="https://libbyapp.com/library/nlb/generated-1033938/page-1">Libby website or app</a> to see the full list of eMagazines and borrow them.</p>
 			<p>We acquire unlimited copies of certain popular titles for a limited period, whenever opportunities arise.
 For updates, follow us at @publiclibrarysg on our social media channels (we're on <a href="https://www.facebook.com/publiclibrarysg/">Facebook</a>, <a href="https://www.instagram.com/publiclibrarysg/">Instagram</a>, <a href="https://medium.com/publiclibrarysg">Medium</a>).
 			</p>
 			</div></div>